gritzko/swarm/then-make/README.md

 promises.
 OK, it is the case for then-make.

 Then-make works in terms of *rules* and *targets*.
-You define rule functions that produce target objectss.
+You define rule functions that produce target objects.
 Rules are *reentrant* functions that return their result either by `return result` or by a `callback(err,result)`.
 A rule may decide that it lacks a prerequisite target, then it *yields*: `this.yield(target); return;`